synclib-io/pg-synclib-hash/README.md

 # pg_synclib_hash

 Postgres C extension that computes row hashes at write time via a BEFORE trigger.
+This is the **single source of truth** for `row_hash` — clients store the server-computed value and use it for Merkle tree comparison without computing hashes locally.

-Uses the same `synclib_hash` C library as iOS/Android/Web clients, guaranteeing cross-platform hash consistency for Merkle tree sync verification.
+Uses the same `synclib_hash` C library as all other platforms, guaranteeing cross-platform hash consistency.

 ## How it works